Thignvs/skilled-e-learning-landingpage-REACT/README.md

 ### What I learned

-This is mt first project using ReactJS !!
+This is my first project using ReactJS !!